MohanKrishnaMCP/staircase_assistant_robot_for_differently_abled/README.md

 The bot can be made to climb up or down using an app (made using MIT app inventor) with the help of bluetooth module connected with Aurduino Genuino Mega.

+Import the app in MIT app inventor and download the apk file.

 There are 4 climbing wheel which has 3 limbs attached to 4 12V 60rpm DC motor to develop necessary torque to climb the stair and carry the person safely